Can You Sue a Mechanic for an Injury?

 - Carelessness

-- Replacing parts with other faulty or defective components
+- Replacing parts with faulty or defective components

 - Poor workmanship